-Andy Cutler Chelation (ACC) is the deliberate use of tiny doses of chelators on a very rigid schedule for 3 days per week.
+Andy Cutler Chelation (ACC) is the deliberate use of tiny doses of chelators, molecules capable of binding to heavy metals, on a rigid schedule for 3 days per week.
 Those three days are considered a "round".
 A round needs to last a minimum of 64 hours.

 True Chelators are Alpha Lipoic Acid, DMSA (DiMercaptoSuccinicAcid), DMPS (DiMercapto-PropaneSulfonic acid) Capitalization added to indicate abbreviation.
 (Note: DMSA and DMPS require a prescription in the USA.)